 In September 2020, the FASB released ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 The ASU requires a not-for-profit organization to present, apart from contributions of cash or other financial assets, contributed nonfinancial assets as a separate line item within its statement of activities.
 The ASU also requires additional quantitative and qualitative disclosures.
-The ASU requires a not-for-profit to disaggregate the non-financial gift, presented in the statement of activities, by asset category and disclose the category type and corresponding asset value.
-The ASU should be applied retroactively and is effective for years beginning after June 15, 2021.
-The Association has not yet selected a transition method but does not anticipate the implementation of the ASU to have a material impact to the financial statements.
+The ASU requires a not-for-profit to disaggregate the nonfinancial gift, presented in the statement of activities, by asset category and disclose the category type and corresponding asset value.
+The adoption of the standard in 2022 did not materially impact the financial statements.